Absolutely no experience is required to enjoy this magical wildlife filming trip on Mull.

 5 Day Residential Wildlife Filmmaking Course on Mull

-The course is lead by award winning cameraman, John Samuels and creative filmmaker, S-J Cooper-White.
+The course is lead by award winning cameraman, John Samuels and creative director, S-J Cooper-White.

 Our course is based at Clachan Cottage, a traditional, cosy stone cottage on the edge of a loch.
 Otters, eagles and a plethora of wading birds can be viewed right from the doorstep!